OzTAM’s mission

 OzTAM’s panel size was increased to 3,000 (425 homes larger than previously).
 A further 35 homes were added in 2004, and another 465 in 2012, taking the metro panel to 3,500 homes, and OzTAM's national subscription television (STV) panel to 1,413 homes.

 In terms of sample size relative to the population represented, OzTAM’s panel is among the world’s largest.
-In 2017, OzTAM's metro and national STV panels are expanding by 50 per cent to 5,250 and 2,120 homes, respectively, further refining OzTAM ratings estimates as Australia's population grows and people continue to spread their viewing across new channels.
+In 2017, OzTAM's metro was expanded by 50 per cent to 5,250 homes, further refining OzTAM ratings estimates as Australia's population grows and people continue to spread their viewing across new channels.

 OzTAM also introduced the Gold Standard software accreditation system, paving the way for a range of third party (independent) ratings analysis software providers to enter the market.
 This gives clients a choice of software options, whereas previously elemental data had only been available in one proprietary system.